-Forecast issued in January 2018.
-The forecast will next be updated in January 2019.
-Further discussion and background information can be found in this research news article.
+Forecast issued January 2019.
+The forecast will next be updated in January 2020.

 Decadal forecasts, also called ‘near-term’ climate predictions, range up to a decade ahead.
 Predictions account for natural variability and climate change as these are expected to be of similar size in many parts of the world over this forecast period.
 Forecasts are experimental, so at this early stage of development expert advice is needed to assess the skill and reliability of regional predictions.

-- Averaged over the five-year period 2018-2022, forecast patterns suggest enhanced warming over land, and at high northern latitudes.
-There is some indication of continued cool conditions in the Pacific sector of the Southern Ocean and enhanced warming in the Atlantic sector of the Southern Ocean.
-Current relatively cool conditions in the North Atlantic sub-polar gyre are predicted to return to more normal conditions with potentially important climate impacts over Europe, America and Africa.
+Averaged over the five-year period 2019-2023, forecast patterns suggest enhanced warming over land, and at high northern latitudes.
+There is some indication of continued cool conditions in the Southern Ocean.
+Current relatively cool conditions in the north Atlantic sub-polar gyre are predicted to return to more normal conditions, with potentially important climate impacts over Europe, America and Africa.

 Decadal forecasts are designed to predict fluctuations in the climate system over the next few years.
 They take into account natural variability as well as human influences.
 This is achieved by initialising climate models with observations of the current climate state, in addition to specifying changes in radiative forcing due to greenhouse gases, aerosols (both volcanic and anthropogenic), and solar variability.
 Further details can be found in a Met Office article about the basis of decadal forecasting.

-The latest Met Office decadal forecast presented here was started from the observed sea surface temperature pattern shown in Figure 1, along with similar observations of temperature and salinity below the ocean surface, and atmospheric winds and temperatures.
-The temperatures in Figure 1 show a moderate La Niña pattern in the tropical Pacific, unusually warm conditions in many other regions, but especially near the Arctic sea ice edge, relatively cool conditions in parts of the Southern and Indian Oceans, and warm conditions over the tropical and subtropical North Atlantic but with some colder temperatures in the mid-latitude North Atlantic.
+The latest Met Office decadal forecast presented here was started from the observed sea surface temperature pattern shown in Figure 1, along with similar observations of temperature and salinity below the ocean surface, atmospheric winds, temperatures and surface pressure.
+The temperatures in Figure 1 show warm conditions in many regions, especially at high northern latitudes, and relatively cool conditions in parts of the Southern and Indian Oceans and parts of the North Atlantic.

 Observed sea surface temperature